RoboMechanix/TriFlameX/README.md

 ---

-## License
+## 📜 License

-Specify your license here (e.g., MIT, GPLv3)
+MIT License – Feel free to fork, adapt, and extend.

 ---

 ## Contact

-For questions or support, contact Mohammed Abdelazim at [your email] or via GitHub [YourGitHubUsername].
+For questions or support, contact Mohammed Abdelazim at [mohammed@azab.io] or via GitHub [Mohammed-Azab].